juanmcampanario/juanmcampanario.github.io/passion.md

 # Passion Projects
-During my limited free time I typically enjoy learning to code and gathering data from other sources.
+During my limited free time, I enjoy creating new datasets and highlighting new insights about topics.

 ### MMA Fights